Emily Oster

 However: we are not in the midst of such an outbreak and haven’t been for several years.
 This should not be at the top (or bottom) of your concern list when planning your honeymoon or babymoon to St. Thomas.

-A close-up of a tick on a green leaf.
+Close up of a tick on a plant

 A Decision Tree for Ticks and Lyme Disease